flinksey/100-Days-of-Code/log.md

 **Today's Progress**: Finally debugged that item from yesterday.
 It works!
 It works!

 **Thoughts**: Today was fun.
 I mean, it was stressful because I had started from scratch and was suddenly looking at an empty cell.
 But the more I worked on it, the more I understood about how to go about it.
 All in all, today was productive!

+### Day 25: September 11, 2020

+**Today's Progress**: So close to completing one of my datasci courses!
+Currently, working on the last item of the final assignment.

+**Thoughts**: Goal is to accomplish this course by this weekend, so that I can move on to the next one.
+It's a fairly time-sensitive program, so even though the deadlines of the program itself aren't fixed, my personal timeline requires I get cracking on the next one soon.
+Super duper looking forward to completing my assignment, especially because I've learned a lot so far.
+In the words of Dory: Just keep swimming, just keep swimming.